datatrail-jhu/10_communication/manuscript/01_reports.md

 o) well thought-out figures
 o) using a good title
 o) including the right amount of detail
-o) indlucing a beginning, middle, and end
+o) including a beginning, middle, and end

 {choose-answers: 4}
 ?
 What is one reason to include references in your reports?